dinuxbg/pru-gcc-examples/README.md

 ## blinking-led
 The "hello world" example of the embedded world.
 Both PRU cores of a Beaglebone Black are started to toggle GPIOs.
 PRU0 core is programmed in C, while the firmware for PRU1 core is written in assembler.

+Two host loader examples are provided - one for the old UIO mechanism, and one for the new Remoteproc driver.

 ## blinking-led++
 Blinking led firmware written in C++.